Private Professional Patient Advocates Week

 Those providers work with hundreds or thousands

 of patients, dozens every day.
-An advocate
+A private advocate

-Those providers are employed by a practice, a
+Clinical providers are employed by a practice, a

 hospital, or another providing facility.
 They